paigeshin/Planning_software_with_gpt_and_midjourney/README.md

 Can you produce a few color schemes that would work well based on the business and the target audience?
 ```

+# Jobs to be done process

+1. Define the market around the "job-to-be-done"

+2. Uncover the customer's "needs"

+3. Quantify the degree to which each need is over or underserved

+4. Discover hidden segments of opportunity

+5. Align existing products with market opportunities

+6. Conceptualize new products to address unment customer needs

+### Define the Core Functional JTBD

+When trying to...

+In this situation....

+### Define Outcomes

+People struggle to...

+### Define Emotional Jobs

+And want to fee and be perceived as....